jeffkolez/FizzBuzz/README.md

 # FizzBuzz

 There are thousands of FizzBuzz solutions.
-Here's one of mine.
+Here's one for PHP.

 [The gist](https://blog.codinghorror.com/why-cant-programmers-program/):